oreng72/oreng72/cv.md

 •	Experience with Azure and AWS technologies and working relations with the vendors, fucosing on FinOPS and Security.

-•	Experience in various OS like Linux (Suse, RHEL) / Unix (Solaris) and windows-based systems, Micro services.
+•	Experience in serverless and various OS like Linux (Suse, RHEL) / Unix (Solaris) and windows-based systems.

 •	Security mind set and tools SIEM, TLS / SSL, Firewall, NSG, Endpoints, vulnerability remediations.